azrabano23/equilibrium-propagation-tutorial/INSTRUCTIONS.md

 - **external_world.py:** Loads and preprocesses the dataset.
 - **gui.py:** Provides a graphical interface for visualizing the trained network.

+## Troubleshooting and Common Issues

+- If you face issues with Theano configurations, refer to [Theano's official documentation](https://theano.readthedocs.io/en/latest/).
+- Ensure all dependencies are correctly installed.
+Use virtual environments to isolate dependencies.

 ## Extending to Other Problems

 To apply this code to different problems: